jssql1234/docs-sqlacc/docs/usage/tools/fast-report/basic-guide.md

 2. Click the Red A Icon.

-3. Click on the place to be print/shown.
+3. Click on the place to print/shown.

     ![memo-insert-code](../../../../static/img/usage/tools/fastReport-basicGuide/memo-insert-code.jpg)